celineross/Homework-3-JS/README.md

     * special characters
 * allows password to be generated only if at least one of the character classes is selected
 * the password is generated and printed into the password box
+* below are some images of the project in action.

 <img src = "screenshots/prompt1.png">
 <img src = "screenshots/prompt2.png">